 There are some myths about the Eurail pass that I keep hearing from many people, both positive and negative.
 Most of them are not true – and here is why:

 Even if the European Union has no visa restriction in between its member countries, you might be traveling in the Schengen Area and out of it.
 And that is where you will be checked by the immigration police officers.

 But have no fear as the border crossing while you are traveling by train is actually very easy!
 There is an immigration officer who will come to each seat and he will put a stamp in your passport that marks the fact that you have left/entered the Schengen zone.
 Nothing more complicated than that!

 Traveling by train with kids is, in my opinion, way better than buses.
 In some countries this is even a perfect option, as they have special cars for kids!

 The pass only works for trains

-NO, there are also some buses that work in cooperation with Eurail (mostly substituting trains where there is no railway).
-There are also ferries that you can use for free.
-But most of them are discounted for Eurail pass holders.
+This is wrong as well, as there are also some buses that work in cooperation with Eurail and most of them are substituting for trains where there is no railway available to connect the cities.
+There are also ferries that you can use for free or for a discounted price!

 The Eurail App is all you need

 It is true that the phone app is very good and useful, especially because it works offline!
 But, honestly, I would suggest comparing it with some other websites as well such as Bahn, especially when you want to search some complicated routes.